SureDeveloping/Boardgame-Bar-Bonn/README.md

  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>

 ### Solved Bugs
+- The textfilds in the form had no padding.
+Thatwhy you could not read the text very well.
+This came up in a mentoring session.
+And I added a pedding to all those input filds.

 - I tried to style the links and the logo in the header and to the cplor black.
 This was not successful with an Id.
 Here I had to address the a Element for the logo directly to solve the problem

 - I tried to style the social links in the footer white.
 Initially again via an Id. in the Ul element.
 This was not successful either.
 The task could be solved via a class directly in the a Element.